By Margo Wickersham Winter

 Whether you’re doing business strategies for technology start-ups or marketing plans for established companies or social media for anyone who will pay you to do it, entrepreneurs and employees all strive to get the highest productivity possible from their work day.

 Ilya Pozin, founder of Ciplex and columnist for LinkedIn and Forbes, posted a good and quick read outlining the “8 Things Productive People Do During in Their Workday”.
 He has some good reminders of the choices we make each day on how we spend our time and energy.
-A purposeful approach to work and life helps us get closer to balance.
+A purposeful and respectful approach to work and life helps us get closer to balance.